Elior Seiderre

-Elior Seiderer (אליאור סיידר) is an Israeli football who plays for Hapoel Ra'anana as a forward.
+Elior Seiderer (אליאור סיידר) is an Israeli football who plays for Beitar Nahariya as a forward.

 Career

 He started his career at the Hapoel Acre youth system, He scored 54 goals at 3 seasons at the youth system.
 On May 11, 2009 he made his debut at the senior team against Hapoel Bnei Lod.

 In summer 2011 he on loaned to Sektzia Ma'alot-Tarshiha, and at summer 2012 on loaned to Hapoel Afula.

 In summer 2013 he return to Acre, On October 19, 2013 he scored his debut goal at Acre at the win 3–1 against Hapoel Ra'anana.